+It is the Policy of Dublin City Council:

 Retrofitting and Reuse of Existing Buildings

-To promote and support the retrofitting and reuse of existing buildings rather than their demolition and reconstruction where possible.
+CA 6 To promote and support the retrofitting and reuse of existing buildings rather than their demolition and reconstruction, where possible.
+See Section 15.7.1 Re-use of Existing Buildings in Chapter 15 Development Standards.

-Energy Efficiency in Existing Buildings

-To support high levels of energy conservation, energy efficiency and the use of renewable energy sources in existing buildings, including retro-fitting of appropriate energy efficiency measures in the existing building stock, and to actively retrofit Dublin Council housing stock to a B2 Building Energy Rating (BER) in line with the Government's Housing for All Plan retrofit targets for 2030.

-Climate Mitigation Actions in the Built Environment

-To promote low carbon development in the city which will seek to reduce carbon dioxide emissions and which will meet the highest feasible environmental standards during construction and occupation.
-New development should generally demonstrate/provide for:

-- a. building layout and design which maximises daylight, natural ventilation, active transport and public transport use; - b. sustainable building/services/site design to maximise energy efficiency;

-- c. sensitive energy efficiency improvements to existing buildings; - d. energy efficiency, energy conservation, and the increased use of renewable energy in existing and new developments; - e. on-site renewable energy infrastructure and renewable energy; - f. minimising the generation of site and construction waste and maximising reuse or recycling; - g. the use of construction materials that have low to zero embodied energy and CO2 emissions; and - h. connection to (existing and planned) decentralised energy networks including the Dublin District Heating System where feasible.
+It is the Po It is the Policy of Dublin City Council: CA7 Energy Efficiency in Existing Buildings To support high levels of energy conservation, energy efficiency and the use of renewable energy sources in existing buildings, including retro-fitting of appropriate energy efficiency measures in the existing building stock, and to actively retrofit Dublin Council housing stock to a B2 Building Energy Rating (BER) in line with the Government's Housing for All Plan retrofit targets for 2030.
+CA8 Climate Mitigation Actions in the Built Environment To require low carbon development in the city which will seek to reduce carbon dioxide emissions and which will meet the highest feasible environmental standards during construction and occupation, see Section 15.7.1 when dealing with development proposals.
+New development should generally demonstrate/ provide for: a. building layout and design which maximises daylight, natural ventilation, active transport and public transport use; b. sustainable building/services/site design to maximise energy efficiency; c. sensitive energy efficiency improvements to existing buildings; d. energy efficiency, energy conservation, and the increased use of renewable energy in existing and new developments; e. on-site renewable energy infrastructure and renewable energy; f. minimising the generation of site and construction waste and maximising reuse or recycling; g. the use of construction materials that have low to zero embodied energy and CO2 emissions; and b. connection to (existing and planned) decentralised energy networks connection to (existing and planned) decentralised energy networks including the Dublin District Heating System where feasible.

-Climate Adaptation Actions in the Built Environment

-Development proposals should demonstrate sustainable design principles for new buildings/services/site.
-The Council will promote and support development which is resilient to climate change.
-This would include:

-- a. measures such as green roofs and green walls to reduce internal overheating and the urban heat island effect; - b. ensuring the efficient use of natural resources (including water) and making the most of natural systems both within and around buildings;

-- c. minimising pollution by reducing surface water runoff through increasing permeable surfaces and use of Sustainable Drainage Systems (SuDS); - d. reducing flood risk, damage to property from extreme events- residential, public and commercial; - e. reducing risks from temperature extremes and extreme weather events to critical infrastructure such as roads, communication networks, the water/drainage network, and energy supply; - f. promoting and protecting biodiversity and green infrastructure.

-Climate Action Energy Statements

-All new developments involving 30 residential units and/ or more than 1,000 sq. m. of commercial floor space, or as otherwise required by the Planning Authority, will be required to submit a Climate Action Energy Statement as part of the overall Design Statement to demonstrate how low carbon energy and heating solutions, have been considered as part of the overall design and planning of the proposed development.
+It is the Po It is the Policy of Dublin City Council: CA9 Climate Adaptation Actions in the Built Environment Development proposals must demonstrate sustainable, climate adaptation, circular design principles for new buildings / services / site.
+The council will promote and support development which is resilient to climate change.
+This would include: a. measures such as green roofs and green walls to reduce internal overheating and the urban heat island effect; b. ensuring the efficient use of natural resources (including water) and making the most of natural systems both within and around buildings; c. minimising pollution by reducing surface water runoff through increasing permeable surfaces and use of Sustainable Drainage Systems (SuDS); d. reducing flood risk, damage to property from extreme events-residential, public and commercial; e. reducing risks from temperature extremes and extreme weather events to critical infrastructure such as roads, communication networks, the water/drainage network, and energy supply; f. promoting, developing and protecting biodiversity, novel urban ecosystems and green infrastructure.
+CA10 Climate Action Energy Statements All new developments involving 30 residential units and/or more than 1,000sq.m. of commercial floor space, or as otherwise required by the Planning Authority, will be required to submit a Climate Action Energy Statement as part of the overall Design Statement to demonstrate how low carbon energy and heating solutions, have been considered as part of the overall design and planning of the proposed development.